temitayocharles/stack-to-k8s/labs/10-gitops-argocd.md

 - **Observable** over black-box

 **You've now completed the full professional Kubernetes journey: from basic pods to production GitOps workflows!** 🎉

+---

+## 🧠 Test Your Knowledge

+Ready to verify your mastery?
+Take the **[Lab 10 Self-Assessment Quiz](../docs/learning/SELF-ASSESSMENT.md#-lab-10--gitops-with-argocd)** and see how you score!